in front of the window

 The air turns into suffocating gas.
 It is this time of year.

 They teeter into their kitchens and push themselves to eat.

-Three reckless squirrels run up and down a tree trunk,
+Across the street three squirrels run up and down a tree trunk,

 The medicine man is short of powders.
+The city

-The city would not change.
+Will not change.